Goodnight Moon: Literary significance and reception

 In a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."
 In 2012 it was ranked number four among the "Top 100 Picture Books" in a survey published by School Library Journal.

 When Goodnight Moon was first published, it was considered controversial for such reasons as its lack of educational message and its narrative being confined to a single room.
 From the time of its publication in 1947 until 1972, the book was "banned" by the New York Public Library due to the then-head children's librarian Anne Carroll Moore's hatred of the book.
+According to children's literature expert Betsy Bird, Moore criticized Goodnight Moon due to the fact that she believed it lacked a meaningful narrative structure and educational value.
 Moore was considered a top taste-maker and arbiter of children's books not only in the New York Public Library, but for libraries nationwide in the United States, even well past her official retirement.
 The book was stocked on the library's shelves only in 1972, at the time of the 25th anniversary of its publication.
-It did not appear on the NYPL's 2020 list of the 10 most-checked-out books in the library's history.
+The NYPL explains the book's absence from its 2020 list of the 10 most-checked-out books in the library's history as due to this long period of exclusion.

 Children's author Susan Cooper describes the book as possibly the only "realistic story" to gain the universal affection of a fairy-tale, while describing its narrative as a "deceptively simple ritual" rather than a story.
 Other authors have suggested that the book creates an atmosphere of peace and calm, teaches children that life is stable, and can be trusted, and that unlike stories that merely use the night as a theme it can be helpful in putting children to sleep.